It always pays to book direct with us - Secure your break for a low deposit! 🏕️

 Any food waste and plate scrapings we have at our venues are weighed so we know how we are doing and then recycled.
 It is sent to an anaerobic digester to be converted into Biofuel and fertilizers; this fertilizer goes onto fields to grow more food – creating a great circular economy.

 All gardening waste is composted to be used again on our flower beds and we have extra recycling streams at our distribution centre to make sure we can divert as much as possible away from landfills.
 We also work with the British Heart Foundation who we send any furniture and fittings that are no longer needed so they can be sold in their shops.

 We monitor our energy usage daily to ensure electricity is used efficiently.
-Our goal for 2021 is to reduce our energy use by 10% across the site through working with our teams to create the most energy-efficient practices within each department but also investing in new technology where suitable.
+Our goal for 2024 is to reduce our energy use by 10% across the site by working with our teams to create the most energy-efficient practices within each department but also investing in new technology where suitable.